filoghost/HolographicDisplays/.github/ISSUE_TEMPLATE/3-help.md

 ---
 <!--

+⚠️ READ BELOW BEFOR SUBMITTING ⚠️

 Before asking for help:
  * Read the documentation: https://filoghost.me/docs/holographic-displays
  * Read the FAQ: https://filoghost.me/docs/holographic-displays/faq
  * Update the plugin: https://dev.bukkit.org/projects/holographic-displays

 Don't paste long text files in the description, upload them as attachments or on Pastebin.

+You MUST fill out the template below, without modifying or deleting the existing text, otherwise the issue will be automatically closed.

 -->